How to Make Homemade Peach or Nectarine Honey - Easily!

 This example shows you how to make fruit honey from peaches (and other stone fruits)!

-It takes about 4 to 6 cups of peach peelings, which takes about a dozen peaches to get this many peelings.
+It takes about 5 to 6 cups of peach peelings, which takes at least several dozen peaches to get this many peelings.
+It does require a LOT of peelings, as they cook down!

 Then you need to pick out and remove any bits of stems, leaves and soft or mushy fruit.
 It is easiest to do this in a large bowl of water and gently run your hands through the fruit as they float.
 With your fingers slightly apart, you will easily feel any soft or mushy fruit get caught in your fingers.